MoitreyeeHazarika/oml/oml-restapi-services/omls-onnx/omls-onnx.md

   ![Define model inputs to the ONNX conversion function](images/convert-xgb-onnx-model.png)

   In this example, we are using the `convert_xgboost` function from onnxmltools.
-The model is saved to the file `xgboost.onnx`.
+The model is saved to the file `xgboost_diabetes.onnx`.
 This completes the task of converting the xgboost model to ONNX format.

-## Task 5: Create metadata.json file, zip file and validate
+## Task 4.1: Create metadata.json file, zip file and validate

 1. Now, run the following command to create the `metadata.json` file and compress and create the zip file by the name `onnx_xgboost.model.zip`: